Inquiry Applications Deadline: 5 pm, June 6, 2018

 RACC’s Project Grant Program provides financial support to individual artists and not-for-profit organizations in Multnomah, Washington and Clackamas Counties, for project based arts programming.
 Grants are awarded up to $7,000 and are available in three categories: Artistic Focus, Arts Equity & Access, and Arts Services.
 For all the details of the Project Grants, please check out the Project Grant Guidelines below.
 This document outlines all the fine print of the grant program and will answer many common questions.

-Orientation Sessions: From July 13-27, RACC will offer seven free, optional Grant Orientation Sessions for artists and organizations interested in applying for Project Grants.
+Orientation Sessions: Project Grant orientation sessions will be offered again in May ahead of the June 6 deadline.
 During these sessions staff will walk attendees through the grant guidelines and application, and answer questions about the process.
-Please register online here

 Eligibility: Individual Artists and not-for-profit organizations residing/headquartered in Multnomah, Washington, or Clackamas Counties.